ojoaoguilherme/ojoaoguilherme/README.md

-# Olá, sou João Guilherme!! :technologist:
+# Hello, my name is João Guilherme!! :technologist:

-### Desenvolvedor Full Stack...
+### I'am a Full Stack Blockchain Developer.

-#### Seja bem vindo(a) ao meu perfil do Github, estou construindo aos poucos, mas já já fica pronto :smile:
+#### Welcome to my repo :smile:
+#### Currently, I am studying a lot of blockchain technologies and trying to enroll in a position related to blockchain developing, cryptocurrency finances etc. So if you have any intent of building any Dapp or a project related to blockchain contact me I would love to know about it and see what I could contribute.

 <div>
   <a href="https://github.com/ojoaoguilherme">